tsduck/tsduck/src/doc/usinglibrary.md

 - On macOS systems, the development environment is always installed with TSDuck using Homebrew.
 - If you build TSDuck from sources, use `make install install-devel`.

-# Building applications on Linux, macOS, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD  {#liblinux}
+# Building applications on Linux, macOS and BSD systems

 The command `tsconfig` generates the appropriate build options for the current operating system.
 See the TSDuck user's guide for more details.